MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Clear-Content.md

 Specifies the paths to the items from which content is deleted.
 Unlike the **Path** parameter, the value of **LiteralPath** is used exactly as it is typed.
 No characters are interpreted as wildcards.
-If the path includes escape characters, enclose it in single quotation marks.
+If the path includes escape characters, enclose it in single quotation marks (`'`).
 Single quotation marks tell having PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: System.String[]